dustinpfister/blog_posts/_posts/js-javascript-typeof.md

 ## 3 - The deal with javaScript typeof and null

 So there is something strange with the typeof operator and the value of null.
-When the value of null is what is uded with the typeof operator the result is object.
+When the value of null is what is used with the typeof operator the result is object.

 ```js
 console.log( typeof null ); // 'object'